Telnet is used for terminal emulation that runs programs remotely. Telnet uses TCP/IP protocol.

-I. FTP : Port #21
+FTP : Port #21

-II.
 Telnet : Port #23

 SMTP : Port #25

-IV.
-SNMP : Port #161
+SNMP : Port #16

 It is important to know that FTP, Telnet, SMTP use TCP; whereas TFTP, SNMP use UDP.

 13. SNMP is part of TCP/IP protocol suite.
 It allows you to monitor and manage a network from a centralized place by using SNMP Manager software.
 The systems or devices that provide the responses are called agents (or MIBs).
 An SNMP agent is any computer running SNMP agent software.

 MIB stands for Management Information Base.
 It is part of SNMP agent database.
 A MIB records and stores information abut the host it is running on.
 An SNMP manager can request and collect information from an agent's MIB.
 Routers are typical MIB agents.
 SNMP agent generates "trap" messages that are then sent to an SNMP management console, which is a trap destination.

+is used to resolve or map a known IP address to a MAC sub layer address to allow communication on a multi-access medium such as Ethernet.
 Reverse ARP (RARP) is used to obtain an IP address using an RARP broadcast.
 RARP can be used to boot diskless workstations over a network.

 15. The 7 layers of OSI model are :